 Dispelling Midwife Myths

-In 2011, nearly 33 percent of all deliveries in the United States were cesarean sections, according to the Centers for Disease Control and Prevention (CDC).
+In 2011, nearly 33 percent of all deliveries in the United States were cesarean sections, according to the (CDC).
 That’s at least ten percent higher than both Australian study groups.
 For the caseload midwifery group, there was a three percent decrease in elective cesarean sections.

 Midwifery is standard practice in Australia and the U.K., but before it is adopted on a larger scale in the U.S., there are a few misconceptions that need to be overturned.